 “Bugs are cheaper when caught young.”
-This was said by a popular expert - Larry Smith, in reference to ‘Shift Left Testing’ concept.
+This was said by a popular expert – Larry Smith, in reference to the ‘Shift Left Testing’ concept.

-Shift Left testing refers to moving testing process early in the development cycle.
+Shift Left testing refers to moving the testing process early in the development cycle.
 Unlike, the traditional testing approach where testing takes place only after the completion of the development process, Shift Left testing is about involving testing right from the development stage to prevent errors rather than detecting them later.
 In other words, it is an approach to shift testing closer to the build process and proactively test the applications to uncover defects for faster remediation.

 By adopting Shift Left testing, enterprises can accommodate releases that happen faster, usually on a weekly or daily basis.
 However, if not implemented properly, there are chances of defect slippages into development and then to the production phase, which can disrupt the entire SDLC.
-In this regards, experts put emphasis on following some standard set of practices while adopting and implementing Shift Left testing.
+In this regard, experts put emphasis on following some standard set of practices while adopting and implementing Shift Left testing.

 Listed below are the 10 steps that explain how to get started with Shift Left testing easily and effectively to reap its complete benefits: